sanity-io/nextjs-blog-cms-sanity-v3/README.md

 Your blog should be up and running on [http://localhost:3000](http://localhost:3000)!
 You'll be able to find the studio in [http://localhost:3000/studio](http://localhost:3000/studio).

-If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).
+In case of any issues, you can post on [GitHub discussions](https://github.com/vercel/next.js/discussions).

 ## Step 4.
 Deploy to production